-Under Method 1, the accrual rate for coordinated members is 1.20% for each of the first 10 years of service and 1.70% for each additional year.
-Under Method 2, the accrual rate for coordinated members is 1.70% for all years of service.
+Under Method 1, the accrual rate for coordinated members is 1.20% of average salary for any five successive years of allowable service, age, and years of credit at termination of service.
+Under Method 2, the accrual rate for coordinated members is 1.70% of average salary for all years of service.
 For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
 For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.